STAT545-UBC-students/hw02-QinxinLin/README.md

 ## Reflection

 I finish this assignment in R studio by making an R markdown document and then kniting to github-document.
-In this assignment, I found [r4ds: transform chapter](http://r4ds.had.co.nz/transform.html) and [r4ds: Data visualisation](http://r4ds.had.co.nz/data-visualisation.html)are very useful.
+In this assignment, I found that [r4ds: transform chapter](http://r4ds.had.co.nz/transform.html) and [r4ds: Data visualisation](http://r4ds.had.co.nz/data-visualisation.html) are very useful.